-Users must deploy the JAR file to support the custom authentication method.
+After implementing the new transport classes, you must deploy the JAR file to support the custom authentication method.

-To deploy the JAR file, users must perform the following tasks:
+To deploy the JAR file:

 Place the JAR file into the class path or shared library that is used by the Web Clipping producer at runtime.

 web.xml file for the Web Clipping producer by making the following modifications to the context parameters defined for

 oracle.webclipping.provider.TransportLiaisonClass to the name of the new class extended from the